 Because of continual improvements in the quality and depth of CX and contact-center analytics, there is no longer a need to rely on a supervisor's judgment of agent behavior; such insights are now delivered digitally.
 It's important, however, to choose the right analytics programs and build the right dashboards to match an organization's key business parameters.

 Once organizations fully understand their CX environment and their customers, they can focus on more efficient customer engagement.
 A telecommunications provider, for example, might discover that parents are visiting their website because they need SIM cards for their children on a family plan.
-Now, with the help of Al-infused systems, when the parents return to the website they can immediately be given contextual information based on their previous visit - and, once a sales task is initiated, a human agent will already have all the data on their full customer journey.
+Now, with the help of AI-infused systems, when the parents return to the website they can immediately be given contextual information based on their previous visit - and, once a sales task is initiated, a human agent will already have all the data on their full customer journey.

 Analytics support the ability to tailor and add value to these customer journeys.
 How many times did the parents return to the website, and what did they do while they were there?
 At which stage did their activities lead to a sale?
-Once organizations fully understand their CX environment and their customers, they can focus on more efficient customer engagement.

 Taking it a step further, organizations can use predictive analytics to model customer interactions and engagements ahead of promotions and campaigns to see how various CX components might be affected.
 Nearly all organizations (95%) agree that predictive analytics is critical in establishing performance insights and anticipating operational needs.

 They can also create a barometer for overall customer sentiment - for example, by monitoring social media channels for references to their products and services.

 But again, to make the most of any form of analytics in a CX environment, organizations need the expertise to understand what's being presented - and working with a managed service provider can be the fastest and most efficient way of getting there.